apatsufas/homebridge-tapo-p100/README.md

 This plugin will also allow you to control the Tapo Plugs and Lights even if you have blocked the internet connectivity of the device.

 I created the plugin for personal use and wanted to share it with other people too.

-Should also work with the P105 plugs (haven't tested it though).

 ### Thanks / Credits